 It contains an abundance of antioxidants, vitamins C and A, healthy B-complex vitamins, potassium, and other nutrients.

-It is true most fruits contain antioxidants, however some carry a higher percentage than others.
-We selected these fruits for their higher nutrient content.
+Though most fruits contain antioxidants some carry a higher percentage than others.

-The five fruits that are mixed together gives you an enhanced, fruity flavor you can enjoy for breakfast, lunch, dinner or snacks.
+The five tasty fruits I have chosen for this recipe gives you an enhanced, fruity flavor to enjoy at breakfast, lunch, dinner or snacks.

 Chill fruit in refrigerator a few hours before preparing.

 Place lettuce leaf on a plate.